 1981: The Contract A/Contract B Paradigm

 When a purchaser issues a tender call, often called a “request for tenders,” and a bidder submits a compliant bid in response to that tender call, a binding process contract (also called “Contract A”) is formed between the purchaser and each compliant bidder.
-Contract A consists of the terms of the solicitation.
-Contract B, the performance contract, is the contract awarded to the winning bidder upon acceptance of that bidder’s tender.
+Contract A consists of the terms of the bid process.
+Contract B, the performance contract, is the contract awarded to the winning bidder.

-In Canada, the process rules in Contract A, such as the time bids need to be delivered, have been strictly enforced by the courts.
-Purchasers and bidders participating in bid solicitations have to be mindful of the rules and ensure they are strictly followed.
+In Canada, the bid process rules in Contract A, such as the time bids need to be delivered, have been strictly enforced by the courts.
+Purchasers and bidders must ensure bid process rules are strictly followed.

 Examples of strict compliance requirement

 - A bid that was delivered 30 seconds past the date and time specified in the solicitation was deemed to be validly rejected by the purchaser.
 (Bradscot (MCL) Ltd. Hamilton Wentworth Catholic District School Board 42 O.R.
 (3d) 723 (Ont.C.A.))